simonberner/mcp-server-calculator/README.md

 ### Notes

-- When using [Windsurf IDE](https://codeium.com/windsurf) as MCP Client, you need to have an [Pro Plan](https://codeium.com/pricing) to be able to use MCP Servers.
+- When using [Windsurf IDE](https://codeium.com/windsurf) as MCP Client, you need to have a [Pro Plan](https://codeium.com/pricing) to be able to use MCP Servers.

 ## Dev Setup